clemans/powershell/README.md

 ### `clemans/powershell` is a collection of Microsoft PowerShell resources that can be used to aid IT professionals in system administration, automation, and more.
 This project is comprised of:

+## DevOps/Azure

+**A directory of functions for implementing Microsoft Windows infrastructure and other useful scripts for Development Operations.**

+#### `>_: New-AzBasicInfrastructureFramework.ps1`

+An Azure (Az.*) script that automates the baseline implementation of an Azure infrastructure as a service (IaaS).

+## Security

+**A directory of functions relating to the subject of IT security and useful scripts for maintaining a safe environment.**

+#### `>_: Delete-History.ps1`

+A collection of cmdlets that assist with the deletion of browsing and explorer related history.

 ## System Administration

 **A directory of functions that aim to automate and assist in Microsoft Windows system administration.**